Return to the index of 1960-62 Jeeps.

-Craig in Connecticut has a great-looking 3B with a drivetrain from a 2A and a tub that looks like it came from an M38.
+Craig in Connecticut has a great-looking 3B with a drivetrain from a 2A and a mystery tub.
 He says, "My brother and I found a completely disassembled CJ-3B body and frame at a garage sale in 1982.
 There was no drivetrain; only the radiator and boxes of miscellaneous parts.
 The guy that we bought it from said that it had been his grandfather's project.
 We brought it home and stripped many layers of paint off it, and to our surprise there was no rust!
-The body had some unique features like a large hole for the gas filler neck, an axe sheath on the body, and a hole on the rear upper left for a trailer wiring connection.
+The body had some unique features like a large hole for the gas filler neck, tool holders on the body (160K JPEG), and a hole on the rear upper left for a trailer wiring connection.
 A friend and local Jeep enthusiast thought it was some type of military style body so we painted it semi-gloss olive drab.

 "The body and frame were assembled with the drivetrain from a donor CJ-2A that we also owned.
 The 2A was in running condition but the body was very rough.
 We used the 3B for fourwheelin' and as a hunting vehicle for a year or so and then put it in storage.
 I happened upon The CJ-3B Page one evening last winter and was inspired to see if I could get the ol'Jeep running.
 With lots of help from Brian at Brian's 4WD Jeep Parts in Branford, CT, I've got it running!
 I have been driving and enjoying it this summer; I can't believe I let it sit for 18 years!"